brooks-builds/exploring_evolutionary_programming_ggez/README.md

 ## Experiments

-- [ ] Make sure all game information is being passed into the neural network
 - [ ] Put a wall in front of the target at y/2 to only allow the targets to hit by aiming
 - [ ] Move target and move players
 - [ ] Move target randomly